nhsconnect/CareConnectAPI/pages/engage/engage_case_studies.md

 Care Connect case studies provide examples of how real world problems have been solved using Care Connect.
 Following a process that shows how the project evolved from gathering business requirements through to the final creation of a solution, case studies offer insight and education from the experience of other trusts and service providers.

-Case studies also demonstrate the application of the [Care Connect Enagement Process](/engage).The outline of this process can be seen in the following diagram.
+Case studies demonstrate the application of the [Care Connect Enagement Process](/engage).The outline of this process can be seen in the following diagram.

 <img src="images/engage/EngagementProcessTall.svg" style="width:100%;max-width:100%;" alt="Diagram showing high level stages that are discussed in each case study." title="Diagram showing high level stages that are discussed in each case study.">